hadley/tidy-data/correspondence/2-response.md

 > https://raw.github.com/hadley/tidy-data/master/case-study/deaths.rdata;
 > I recieved a 403 Forbidden error.
 (R3)

-Smaller version that you can download now at https://raw.github.com/hadley/tidy-data/master/case-study/deaths.rds
+Smaller version that you can now download is at https://raw.github.com/hadley/tidy-data/master/case-study/deaths.rds

 > I think there should be a more thorough discussion explaining the goal